snmoore/doodles-cpp/README.md

 ## roundup
 Round up an integer to the next highest power of 2

+## special_member_functions
+Special member functions that the compiler will automatically generate if they are used but not declared explicitly by the programmer

 ## stack
 A stack implemented using a linked list